IcyModz420/X360GameHack2025/README.md

 - Drag all desired Xbox 360 and/or original Xbox game ISO in the list box.
 - (Yes you can do both at the same time)
 - Choose the output folder and click "Extract and patch" or similar to create a JTAG rip, optionally backup original executables, then specially patch the XEX/XBE files also.

+Bulk Stealth Patch xbox 360 ISO:
+- Drag all desired xbox 360 ISO into the listbox
+- Click Patch All XISO With abgx360

 Contributing:
 ----------------------------------------------------